Unlocking [CLS] Features for Continual Post-Training: Experiments

 \section{Experiments}

-In this section, we describe the experimental setup and present experiments conducted on six different benchmarks to evaluate the incremental learning capabilities of TOSCA, in comparison with other state-of-the-art algorithms.
-Additionally, we share a parameter and run-time analysis as well as an ablation study to provide the robustness of the proposed method more in detail.
-Please see our \cref{Compared Methods and TOSCA} for more details.
+In this section, we describe our setup and present results on seven benchmarks, comparing our approach with state-of-the-art algorithms.
+Additionally, we compare against a joint training performance and provide task-wise accuracies to demonstrate the adaptivity capacity of each method.
+Finally, we share a parameter and run-time analysis, along with an ablation study and offer deeper insights with further discussion.